No-Go Theorem on Fault Tolerant Gadgets for Multiple Logical Qubits: Proof of the Central Theorems

 \subsection{Proof of Theorem 2}

-We now prove Theorem 2 stated in Section \ref{main}.
-We show that in particular there is a logical gate, the Bell Gate in $\clifford_2$, which can't be implemented using code automorphisms and hence, there doesn't exist any stabilizer code such that the full Clifford group on multiple logical qubits can be implemented using code automorphisms. \\ \\ The Bell gate is Clifford gate that yields a matrix transformation that conjugates any real matrix in $\mathrm{SU}(4)$ to a tensor product of two single qubit gates \cite{hill1997entanglement, vatan2004optimal, kubischta2025classification}.
+We now prove Theorem 2 stated in Section \ref{main}, which constrains gates implemented by code automorphisms, including any combination of single-qubit Clifford gates and permutations of the qubits.
+We show that in particular there is a logical gate, the Bell Gate in $\clifford_2$, which can't be implemented using code automorphisms and hence, there doesn't exist any stabilizer code such that the full Clifford group on multiple logical qubits can be implemented using code automorphisms.

+The Bell gate is Clifford gate that yields a matrix transformation that conjugates any real matrix in $\mathrm{SU}(4)$ to a tensor product of two single qubit gates \cite{hill1997entanglement, vatan2004optimal, kubischta2025classification}.
 In other words, Bell gate conjugates the subgroup $\mathrm{SO}(4)$ to the subgroup $\mathrm{SU}(2) \otimes \mathrm{SU}(2)$.
 The matrix transformation is given by,

 The projective Bell Gate or the equivalent classical symplectic matrix of the Bell gate is given by,

 The Bell gate belongs to $\clifford_k \: \forall \: k \geq 2$ and thus any code which has the full logical Clifford group on multiple qubits must have the logical Bell gate as well.
 Since the Bell gate is a Clifford gate, its conjugation action on the Pauli basis is given by,